Arhosseini77/ADDNN_2023/README.md

 - **Smoothness Index (SMI)**
 - **Similiraty Learning**

-## Repository Contents

-##### **Included in this repository:**
+## Included in this repository:
 - Code implementations for all homework assignments.
 - Detailed reports for each homework assignment.
 - Descriptive files providing comprehensive instructions and guidelines for each homework assignment.

+## Repository Contents

 - **Homework 1: Data Evaluation - Subset Selection and Feature Selection**
     - Techniques for evaluating and selecting subsets of data